Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 This will smooth tranforms on jittery connections, however it'll add more latency to your transform updates.
 This should be used carefully as to not add more latency than needed to your game.
 Bigger buffer values could be expected when targeting mobile platforms for example, while keeping interpolation times lower for platforms with typically more stable connections.

-You can find the interpolator's configuration in its associated scriptable object factory.
-It is advised to use the same interpolator for the same types of NetworkTransform.
+It is advised to use the same interpolator with the same configuration for the same types of NetworkTransform.
 This way, you're making sure all your objects will be synchronized and use the same delays.
 Having an interpolator with 100ms delay and another with 500ms delay could cause visible overlaps and desyncs where an object at time say `t=10s` tries to interact with an object buffered at time `t=9.6s`.
 However, different types of objects might require different interpolator settings.
 A car would be interpolated differently compared to a character.
 It'd make sense to use the same interpolator+config for all cars but it wouldn't make sense to share that interpolator+config with a character walking around.

-If you have a case where you'd like to use a different configuration, you can create a new instance of the interpolator scriptable object and assign it to your object.
-If you want a new default value for all your NetworkTransforms, you can assign a scriptable object as default value for a class in the Unity Editor, by selecting the C# script and assigning the default value in the script's inspector (this will add a reference in the C# script's meta file).

 If you don't want interpolation, you can use the `NoInterpolation` interpolator which will take in new values and present them directly when asked, without doing anything else.